 - Complement in-school RSHE teaching and learning.

-- Students to leave the session feeling comfortable to discuss RSE with their peers, parents, teachers and feel confident within their own sexualities.
+- Leave students feeling comfortable to discuss LGBTQ+ topics with their peers, parents and teachers and feel confident within their own sexualities.

 - What is Pornography – Japan, ancient Egypt and ancient Greece